The Who: 1978–1983

+Kenney Jones joins and Quadrophenia film

 The day after Moon's death, Townshend issued the statement: "We are more determined than ever to carry on, and we want the spirit of the group to which Keith contributed so much to go on, although no human being can ever take his place".
-Drummer Phil Collins, having a temporary break from Genesis after his first marriage had failed, was at a loose end and asked to replace Moon, but Townshend had already asked Kenney Jones, who had previously played with the Small Faces and Faces.
+Phil Collins offered to leave Genesis to replace Moon, but Townshend had already asked Kenney Jones, previously of the Small Faces and the Faces.
 Jones officially joined the band in November 1978.
-John "Rabbit" Bundrick joined the live band as an unofficial keyboardist.
-On 2 May 1979, The Who returned to the stage with a concert at the Rainbow Theatre, followed by the Cannes Film Festival in France and dates at Madison Square Garden in New York.
+At the same time Jones joined, keyboardist John "Rabbit" Bundrick was added to the line-up, though he was not made an official member.
+The 1979 tour also featured a four-piece horn section of Reg Brooks, Howie Casey, David Caswell and Dick Parry.
+On 2 May 1979, the Who returned to the stage with a concert at the Rainbow Theatre, followed by the Cannes Film Festival in France and dates at Madison Square Garden in New York.

+The Kids Are Alright film was completed in early 1979.
+Released that summer alongside a soundtrack album, it was a retrospective of the band's career, directed by Jeff Stein.
+As well as footage shot especially for the film, including the Shepperton concert, the film also included a wealth of archive footage, including the band's performances at Monterey, Woodstock and Pontiac, in addition to clips from appearances on television shows such as Ready Steady Go!, the Smothers Brothers' show and Russell Harty Plus.
+Moon had died one week after seeing the rough cut with Daltrey.
+The film contains an audio track of Moon playing over silent footage of himself, which was the last time he ever played the drums.

-The Quadrophenia film was released that year.
+The Quadrophenia film was released later that year.
 It was directed by Franc Roddam in his feature-directing début, and had straightforward acting rather than musical numbers as in Tommy.
 John Lydon was considered for Jimmy, but the role went to Phil Daniels.
 Sting played Jimmy's friend and fellow mod, the Ace Face.
-The soundtrack was Jones' first appearance on a Who record, performing on newly written material not on the original album.
+The soundtrack album was Jones' first appearance on a Who record, performing on newly written material not on the original album.
 The film was a critical and box office success in the UK and appealed to the growing mod revival movement.
-The Jam were influenced by The Who, and critics noticed a similarity between Townshend and the group's leader, Paul Weller.
+The Jam, the most significant mod revival band, were influenced by the Who, and critics noticed a similarity between Townshend and the group's leader, Paul Weller.

-The Kids Are Alright was also completed in 1979.
-It was a retrospective of the band's career, directed by Jeff Stein.
-The film included footage of the band at Monterey, Woodstock and Pontiac, and clips from the Smothers Brothers' show and Russell Harty Plus.
-Moon had died one week after seeing the rough cut with Daltrey.
-The film contains the Shepperton concert, and an audio track of him playing over silent footage of himself was the last time he ever played the drums.

-In December, The Who became the third band, after the Beatles and the Band, to appear on the cover of Time.
+In December, the Who became the third band, after the Beatles and the Band, to appear on the cover of Time.
 The article, by Jay Cocks, said the band had outpaced, outlasted, outlived and outclassed all of their rock band contemporaries.